socialappslab/appcivist-platform/README.md

 All the components of this software are provided under a dual license model designed to meet the development and distribution needs of both open source projects and commercial use.

-For open source projects, AppCivist is distributed under the terms of the [Social Apps Lab Open Source License](LICENSE).
+For open source projects, AppCivist is distributed free under the terms of the [Social Apps Lab Open Source License](LICENSE).
 If you intend to use this software for commercial purposes, contact the project members presented in the next section.

 # Who do I talk to?
 - James Holston: jholston AT berkeley DOT edu (Director, Social Apps Lab)